akalinow/TPCReco/MonteCarlo/Modules/README.md

     "EventFileExporter"
   ]
 ```
-For this full configuration, provided that no branches are suppressed in `EventFileExporter` module, the typical performance of generating 2-prong (alpha+<sup>12</sup>C) event samples is:
+For this full-chain configuration, provided that no branches are suppressed in `EventFileExporter` module, the typical performance of generating 2-prong (alpha+<sup>12</sup>C) event samples is:
 * generation speed: 0.95 s / evt / CPU core
 * disk storage: 213 kB / evt.

-In order to avoid creating a very large ROOT output file it is advised to split generation of Monte Carlo data samples into several chunks of no more than 10k events each.
+**Note**: In order to avoid creating a very large ROOT output file it is advised to **split** generation of Monte Carlo data samples into several chunks of no more than **10k events** each.

 # Configuration of individual modules